Gifts

 The Gifts received by the recipient shall not be taxed if the said gift is received:

-ii. on the occasion of marriage of the individual; or
+ii.
+On the occasion of marriage of the individual; or

-iii. under a WILL or by way of inheritance; or
+iii.
+Under a WILL or by way of inheritance; or

-iv. in contemplation of death of the payer; or
+iv.
+In contemplation of death of the payer; or

-f.
-Definition of relative as per the provisions of the Act.
+9. Definition of relative as per the provisions of the Act.

 Ans.